liebke/avout/README.md

-# Avout
+# About Avout

-Avout is a Clojure library of distributed concurrency primitives built on Apache ZooKeeper.
+Avout is a Clojure library of distributed concurrency primitives, including an extensible, distributed STM for managing the state of remote, heterogeneous resources with the same atomicity, consistency, and isolation that Clojure's STM provides when managing local state.

-Currently, there is a distributed implementation of java.util.concurrent.locks.Lock modeled after ReentrantLock.
-DistributedReentrantReadWriteLock will be the next distributed lock to implement.
-It will then be used to build a distributed implementation of Clojure's LockingTransaction, which then enables the creation of distributed versions of Clojure's concurrency primitives, Refs, Atoms, and Pods.

 ## avout.transaction

 ### Transaction Reference Protocols

-The **TransactionReference** protocol is used to create transaction references that can participate in Avout transactions.
+Transactions are system- and thread-local (as are Clojure's dosync transactions) but the transaction references (Refs) that participate may be distributed across multiple JVMs/systems.

+New types of Refs can be created by implementing the **TransactionReference** protocol.

     (defprotocol TransactionReference
+      (name [this] "Returns the ZooKeeper node name associated with this reference.")
-      (set [this value point] "Returns the ZKDistributedReentrantReadWriteLock associated with this reference.")
+      (set [this value point] "Sets the transaction-value associated with the given clock point.")
       (get [this point] "Returns the value associated with given clock point."))

 The default TransactionReference implementation, ZKRef, uses the data fields of the reference's tval nodes to hold the values for the reference.
 Other implementations that access RESTful services, (No)SQL databases, or other data services can participate in transactions together.